ioccc-src/winner/bugs.md

 (thanks a lot Apple for ruining some IOCCC entries! :-) ).

-It's quite probable that non x86 related CPUs will also not work: it's hard to know because Cody's only non-x86 (x86_64 in particular) system is the MacBook Pro Max with the M1 chip which is arm64 and unfortunately specifying `-m32` is invalid on that system (might be on Intel 64-bit Macs as well but he hasn't had one since before November 2022).
+It's quite probable that non x86 related CPUs will also not work: it's hard to know because Cody's only non-x86 (`x86_64` in particular) system is the MacBook Pro Max with the M1 chip which is arm64 and unfortunately specifying `-m32` is invalid on that system (might be on Intel 64-bit Macs as well but he hasn't had one since November 2022).

 ## [2005/mynx](2005/mynx/mynx.c) ([README.md](2005/mynx/README.md))